What do Tasmanian devils look like?

 How much can they eat?

-If they are not interrupted, Tasmanian devils can eat up to 40 per cent of their body weight in 30 minutes.
-Devils have the ability to gorge feed, eating up to 40 per cent of their body weight in a sitting.
-Similar to other carnivorous animals, devils on average consume about 15 per cent of their body weight per day in the wild so even a huge feast like that would only keep them going for two or three days.
+If they are not interrupted, Tasmanian devils can eat up to 40 per cent of their body weight in 30 minutes, termed ‘gorge feeding’.
+This is an adaption to strong competition for food which allows the first devil at a carcass to dominate and take in a much as possible before being displaced by others that arrive later.
+Like other carnivorous animals, devils on average consume about 12% of their body weight per day in the wild so even a huge feast like that would only keep them going for three days.

 What do they normally eat?

 The Tasmanian devil is mainly a scavenger and feeds on whatever animal is available.
-Powerful jaws and teeth enable it to completely devour its prey - bones, fur and all.
+Powerful jaws and teeth enable it to almost completely devour its prey including; bones, fur, skin, organs and offal.
 Native animals such as wallabies, possums and wombats are favourites while various small mammals and birds (and eggs) are also eaten - either as carrion or prey.
-Reptiles, amphibians, insects and even sea squirts have been found in the stomachs of wild devils.
+Reptiles, amphibians, insects, fish and even sea squirts have been found in the stomachs of wild devils.
+Devils will also scavenge on beach washed whale and seal carcasses.

 Why are some individual so dominant when feeding?